Energy Efficiency Grants for Business in Australia (2026)

 Solar Sunshot Program

-A $1 billion Commonwealth program supporting the commercialisation of Australian solar photovoltaic (PV) innovations and enhancement of solar PV supply chains.
+A $1 billion Commonwealth government program that supports the commercialisation of Australian solar photovoltaic (PV) innovations and enhances solar PV supply chains in Australia.
 The program funds innovative solar PV manufacturing facilities across the solar supply chain through multiple funding rounds.

 Details